davidclough/node/_documents/javascript-guide/javascript-guide.md

 Here is a cut-down example of a module from one of our projects.
 The object only has one public method but often there will be more.
 The `pub` object is eventually returned by the module.
 The `priv` object, which is not returned and therefore only available within the module's outer function contains all the private stuff, although these could just as easily be standalone functions and variables.

 Additionally the `priv.performCommonPageSetupTasks();` function is called to perform some page initialisation tasks.
 Since the module object is created once and once only it can provide a useful place to perform setup code.
 However, this is a bit of a liberty and does imply some tight coupling between the code and the locations it is used.
-In this case it ensures that clicking one of the dialogue buttons will close the window.
+In this case it ensures that clicking one of the dialogue buttons will close the window that contains it.

     AXA.confirmWindow = (function ($) {
         "use strict";